 This course of instruction will cover combustion and various hydrocarbon fuels.
 Appliance heaters and warm air furnaces will be covered.
-Operation of controls, testing and servicing equipment, installation, and operation are also covered.
+Operation of controls, testing and servicing equipment, installation and operation are also covered.
 Fuel heating system diagnosis and wiring diagrams are explored.
 Structured lab projects allow students to learn industry-approved diagnostics, service and repair procedures.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
 Lecture hours: 40.
 Lab hours: 40.
-Other Hours: 0.0.
+Outside hours: 20.

-ACR 1160 Air Distribution 6.0 Quarter Credits
+ACR 1160 Air Distribution

 Students in this course of study will learn to read blueprints, use shop math, perform load calculations, indoor air quality, and system air balancing and apply the fundamentals of air distribution to system design.
 In structured lab projects, students will use the tools and equipment necessary to assemble and disassemble pre-fabricated HVAC air distribution systems.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
 Lecture hours: 40.
 Lab hours: 40.
-Other Hours: 0.0.
+Outside Hours: 20.